-Late Love Island star Sophie Gradon boyfriend Aaron Armstrong reportedly found dead
+Boyfriend of late Love Island star Sophie Gradon reportedly found dead

 -

-Late Love Island star Sophie Gradon boyfriend Aaron Armstrong reportedly found dead
+Boyfriend of late Love Island star Sophie Gradon reportedly found dead

 The boyfriend of late Love Island star Sophie Gradon has reportedly been found dead.